kinde-oss/kinde-ruby-sdk/kinde-sdk/docs/OAuthApi.md

 Returns the details of the currently logged in user

-Contains the id, names and email of the currently logged in user
+Contains the id, names, profile picture URL and email of the currently logged in user.

 ### Examples